-St. Patricks Day is a cultural festival held on the 17th of March each year which celebrates Saint Patrick, the patron Saint of Ireland.
+The St. Patricks Day Festival is a cultural festival held in March 2022, which celebrates Saint Patrick, the patron Saint of Ireland.

 In Sydney, St Patricks Day is often celebrated by getting together with friends in a pub and enjoying a few drinks.